Comptroller of Public Accounts

 Instructors must maintain their professional licenses or designations and attain the continuing education required by the Texas Department of Licensing and Regulation (TDLR).
 Eight (8) hours of instructor professional development and an orientation or update of the course to be taught, if applicable, must be completed every four (4) years.
 If an instructor fails to maintain his or her professional license or designation, instructor approval expires at the time that the license or designation expires.

-An instructor who no longer has a professional designation must reapply to be approved as a regular instructor and must take eight (8) hours of instructor professional development, a Texas property tax laws and rules update course, two (2) hours of ethics and the course he or she desires to teach (without examination) within one (1) year of the expiration of the license or designation.
+Instructors who no longer have a professional designation due to employment changes are eligible to reapply at their four-year expiration date.
+However, they must take eight (8) hours of instructor professional development, a Texas property tax laws and rules update course, two (2) hours of ethics and the course he or she desires to teach (without examination) within one (1) year of the expiration of the license or designation.
 Courses taken within one (1) year prior to the expiration of the license can be counted to fulfill these requirements.
-Applicants must maintain the same level of continuing education required by TDLR for designees.
+Instructors must maintain the same level of continuing education required by TDLR for designees.

 New instructor training is a course or program designed to teach someone how to instruct.
 Instructor professional development is instructor continuing education falling within one of four categories: (1) presentations and public speaking; (2) instruction technology; (3) development of courses, curricula, and teaching styles; and (4) how to teach people with different learning styles.
 No more than two (2) hours in each category annually will apply to the four (4) year requirement of eight (8) hours of instructor professional development.
 Additional hours earned in any category may not be carried over to the next year.
 Course-specific orientations are provided by the course developer and delivered in any manner deemed acceptable by the developer.